skiffer/hydra-docgpt.ai/docs/gpt-for-sheets-get-started.md

 ### Links:
 - <a href="https://workspace.google.com/marketplace/app/gpt_for_docs_sheets_forms_slides/466607203252?utm_source=pricing_section&utm_medium=landing_page&utm_campaign=email_assistant_gpt_campaign">Install the GPT for Sheets, Docs, Slides, Forms</a> add-on
 - <a href="/gpt-for-sheets/">Upgrade to Premium</a>
+- Optional -> RECOMMENDATION: The best way to ensure optimal performance with Google Add-Ons is by using the Google Chrome browser.
+This helps bypass any potential issues that may arise from compatibility with other browsers.

 ### !!!
 After subscribing or changing your plan, please click on the 'Refresh Account' button located on the sidebar
 ![refresh-account.png]({{ site.baseurl }}/images/refresh-account.png){: width="300"}